ni/spec-server-proxy/CONTRIBUTING.md

 project, push a branch with your changes to your project, and then submit a pull request.

+Please remember to sign off your commits (e.g., by using `git commit -s` if you are using the command-line client).
+This amends your git commit message with a line of the form `Signed-off-by: Name LastName <name.lastmail@emailaddress.com>`.
+Please include all authors of any given commit into the commit message with a `Signed-off-by` line.
+This indicates that you have read and signed the Developer Certificate of Origin (see below) and can legally submit your code to this repository.

 See [GitHub's official documentation](https://help.github.com/articles/using-pull-requests/) for more details.